nodexeus/blockvisor/node_image_builder_guide.md

 Below steps should be considered generic and suitable for any protocol:
 - Identify the documentation for the project you're trying to add support for.
 - Discern what kind of node you want to add as different types of nodes will imply different approaches (Light/Full/Archive).
-- Use `apptainer shell` to attach to the node and go through the protocol specific installation as you would normally do on any machine.
+- Use `bv node shell` to attach to the node and go through the protocol specific installation as you would normally do on any machine.
 - Ensure all the binaries recommended in the documentation are compiled/installed properly on the node.
 - Look through the documentation and try to find any protocol provided snapshots;
 especially when running archive nodes, it can take weeks to sync a node to the tip of the chain